Contact via this link.

 Having the privilege of witnessing the return of Humpback Whales led to my becoming a whale researcher and co-founding the Marine Education and Research Society.
-I’ve also been a Department of Fisheries and Oceans Education Coordinator; the Communications Director for the SOS Marine Conservation Foundation; Community Liaison for the ‘Namgis First Nation’s KUTERRA land-based salmon farm; being a team member on Fisheries and Ocean Canada’s marine mammal surveys; and serving as a marine naturalist and naturalist trainer for a wide variety of audiences.
+My additional work has included being a Department of Fisheries and Oceans Education Coordinator; the Communications Director for the SOS Marine Conservation Foundation; Community Liaison for the ‘Namgis First Nation’s KUTERRA land-based salmon farm; being a team member on Fisheries and Ocean Canada’s marine mammal surveys; and serving as a marine naturalist and naturalist trainer for a wide variety of audiences.

 On-camera experience includes:

 - Featured on Animal Planet’s Wild Obsession series